GauravPandeyLab/HPC-Ensemble/README.md

 1. Computational time

 	i.
 Use notebook "Computational time.ipynb" to analyze computational time.
 	ii.
-Minerva time usage is saved in: Minerva_results/minerva-all-usage.csv.
+A sample Minerva time usage file is saved in Minerva_results/minerva-all-usage.csv.
 	iii.
-PDFs for all time usage is saved in Minerva_results/individual_data_time.
+PDFs for all time usage figures are saved in the Minerva_results/individual_data_time.
 	iv.
-PDFs for figure in the paper is saved at paper_figures/Figure_2a/b.pdf.
+The figures in the paper is saved at paper_figures/Figure_2a/b.pdf.

 2. Disk usage

 	i.
-Minerva disk usage is manually calculated using linux du -hs command.
+Minerva disk usage is calculated using the 'linux du -hs' command.
 	ii.
 Demeter disk usage is calculated using 'hdfs dfs -ls -R' command.
 	iii.
 Jupyter notebook "Disk usage.ipynb" is used to generate the barplot.
 	iv.
 Plot saved in paper_figures/Figure3_disk_usage.pdf.

 3. Memory usage

 	i.
-For Minerva, raw data is saved in Minerva_results/minerva-all-usage.csv, unit is MB.
-Plot is saved as paper_results/Figure_4a_Minerva_memory.pdf.
+For Minerva, the raw data are saved in the Minerva_results/minerva-all-usage.csv file, the unit is MB.
+The plot of memory usage is saved as paper_results/Figure_4a_Minerva_memory.pdf.
 	ii.
 For Demeter, raw data is saved in Demeter_results/demeter_spark_comprehensive_stats_all_data.  csv, unit is MB.
 Plot is saved as paper_results/Figure_4b_Demeter_memory.pdf.

 Sample result files for the example dataset, as well as the corresponding result figures included in our paper, are available in the Analysis directory.